gtema/openstack/README.md

 ### Functional testing

-SDK and CLI are coming with a set of basic functional tests that are not executed by default since that requires access to the real cloud.
-In addition to that some tests require extended privileges so those are additionally ignored.
+SDK and CLI are coming with a set of basic functional tests.

 To trigger functional tests invoke: